altrscoi/diva-dl/README.md

 ## Disclaimer

-DIVA is designed for downloading publicly available content only. have fun, but be mindful of content creators' rights and permissions.
+DIVA is designed for downloading publicly available content.
+Please respect any voice actors' wishes and stances in regards to saving their audios locally.

 ## License

-MIT License - Because DIVA believes in sharing the spotlight.
+MIT License - have fun!